wso2/docs-updates/en/docs/updates/wso2-registry-web-portal.md

 ### **1.3 Searching for an Image**

-If you are looking for a specific version or component under under a **Repository**:
+If you are looking for a specific version or component under a **Repository**:

 1. Use the **Search Bar** at the top of the portal.
 2. Select the **Tags** as **Type.**